MrAuro/Among-Us-Bot/README.md

 __Should be stable__ </br>
 There are no known issues currently.
 If you find one, [create an issue](https://github.com/MrAuro/Among-Us-Bot/issues/new/choose)

+There may be an issue with the `start.bat` and `run.bat`.
+It was not tested thoroughly.

 # To Do:
 If you know how to do one of these or have an idea, [make a pull request!](https://github.com/MrAuro/Among-Us-Bot/pulls).